viking-sudo-rm/personal-website/content/personal.md

   image: ""
 ---

 Hi, I'm [wɪl mɛɹəl].
 I'm originally from NYC, but I moved to Seattle in September, 2019.
+You can contact me at `willm[æt]allenai.org`.
 <!-- ±ɛ/æ distinction -->

 If I wasn't doing NLP, I'd probably be studying medieval history and dead languages, particularly Latin, Old Norse, and Old English.